ramdock/pegascape-docker/README.md

 _**-t** options is needed to attach a tty to container, in order to keep alive the node command_

-## Configure SWITCH to access pegascape
+## Configure switch to access pegascape

 Modify your internet configuration on switch to use as primary and secondary the host IP of the machine which is used to launch pegascape.
 You won't be able to access to internet with this configuration, but pegascape will still be available in order to launch the deja-vu exploit.